highcharts/controls/ROADMAP.md

 ## Planned Features

-- [ ] Guess control type from the value or evaluated path.
-Fall back to `text`.
-- [ ] Support for Dashboards
 - [ ] More compact view with one or two controls, which is probably the most common use case.
 - [ ] Wider Current Options view, don't limit to the width of the controls.